vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     1. On the sensor-th-0055 page, to the right of the Primary Connection String value, click **Copy**.

-    1. Save the copied value to Notepad and label it as the serviceConnectionString.
+    1. Save the copied value to Notepad and label it as the deviceConnectionString.

     1. On the sensor-th-0055 page, copy the Primary Key value to Notepad and label it as the devicePrimaryKey.